echoprotocol/echowiki/docs/technologies/echorand/overview.md

 <!-- markdownlint-disable md024 -->
 <!-- markdownlint-disable md033 -->

-# EchoRand: Fast and Final Consensus Based on Proof of Weighted Randomness {.title }
+# Echo PoWR: Fast and Final Consensus Based on Proof of Weighted Randomness {.title }

 <!-- Can we add some more names here?
 Besides just Pixelplex -->
 <span class="intro">